All of our content is written by humans, not robots. Learn More

 There’s a debate among security experts whether to hide or display outdoor cameras.
 On one hand, security cameras deter crime.
 Would-be burglars see them and often scram.
 On the other hand, visible security cameras might invite vandals or determined burglars to steal or tamper with them.

 Our stance on the matter?
 Do both!
-Leave some of your security cameras on display, while hiding the others as some sort of backup.
+Keep some of your security cameras visible as deterrents, while strategically concealing others as your backup evidence collectors.
 Doing the first is easy, but hiding outdoor cameras can be a little trickier, which is why we created this guide just for that.

 How to Hide Security Cameras Outside